 I do not forget the bibs with the designers’ logos or the beauty products used by the owners, which are also available in a pet version.

-Furthermore, in the cities, there is a proliferation of chic pet groomers (also mobile with the van), which have various purposes: cleaning, calming, catering to all the needs of our ‘furry ones’ and also providing additional services such as mobile spas, yoga sessions for dogs, hydrotherapy, home services or acupuncture.
+Furthermore, in the cities, there is a proliferation of chic pet groomers (also mobile with a van), which serve various purposes: cleaning, calming, catering to all the needs of our ‘furry ones’, and providing additional services such as mobile spas, yoga sessions for dogs, hydrotherapy, home services, or acupuncture.

 Pet industry, The Pet-proof cleaning